ben-laird/typelaunch/typelaunch.md

 ## Opinions and Philosophy

 TypeLaunch is an opinionated template.
+The most important tenets of TypeLaunch are:

+- Clutter bad, :x: intuitive structure good :white_check_mark:
+- Rigidity bad, :x: easy customization good :white_check_mark:
+- Looseness bad, :x: constructive strictness good :white_check_mark:
+- Manual bad, :x: automatic help good :white_check_mark:

-These opinions are described below:
+The more granular opinions are described below:

 - ESLint Prettier, and CSpell are pre-configured in the [project's package file](package.json).
 This is where most of the opinions are.
   - Prettier has no config key because all presets/recommendations are followed.